612teres/alx-backend/0x02-i18n/README.md

 The logic should be the same as `get_locale`:

 1. Find `timezone` parameter in URL parameters
 2. Find time zone from user settings
 3. Default to UTC

 Before returning a URL-provided or user time zone, you must validate that it is a valid time zone.
 To that, use `pytz.timezone` and catch the `pytz.exceptions.UnknownTimeZoneError` exception.

 **Repo:**

 - GitHub repository: `alx-backend`
 - Directory: `0x02-i18n`
 - File: `7-app.py, templates/7-index.html`

+ Done?
+Help

 ### 8\.
 Display the current time

-#advanced
+# advanced

 Based on the inferred time zone, display the current time on the home page in the default format.
 For example: